tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

 {{% note %}} This is the actual definition of `glance.lm()` provided by broom! {{%/ note %}}

 Some things to keep in mind while writing `glance()` methods:
-* Output should not include the name of the modeling function or any arguments given to the modelling function.
+* Output should not include the name of the modeling function or any arguments given to the modeling function.
 * In some cases, you may wish to provide model-level diagnostics not returned by the original object.
 For example, the above `glance.lm()` calculates `AIC` and `BIC` from the model fit.
 If these are easy to compute, feel free to add them.
 However, tidier methods are generally not an appropriate place to implement complex or time consuming calculations.
-* `glance` should always return the same columns in the same order when given an object of a given model class.
+* The `glance` method should always return the same columns in the same order when given an object of a given model class.
 If a summary metric (such as `AIC`) is not defined in certain circumstances, use `NA`.

 ### Implementing the `augment()` Tidier

 `augment()` methods add columns to a dataset containing information such as fitted values, residuals or cluster assignments.
 All columns added to a dataset have a `.` prefix to prevent existing columns from being overwritten.
 (Currently acceptable column names are given in [the glossary](#glossary).)
-The `x` and `...` arguments share their meaning with the two functions described above. `augment` methods also optionally accept a `data` argument that is a `data.frame` (or `tibble`) to add observation-level information to, returning a `tibble` object with the same number of rows as `data`.
+The `x` and `...` arguments share their meaning with the two functions described above. `augment` methods also optionally accept a data argument that is a `data.frame` (or `tibble`) to add observation-level information to, returning a `tibble` object with the same number of rows as data.
 Many `augment()` methods also accept a `newdata()` argument, following the same conventions as the `data()` argument, except with the underlying assumption that the model has not "seen" the data yet.
 As a result, `newdata()` arguments need not contain the response columns in `data()`.
 Only one of `data()` or `newdata()` should be supplied.
 A full glossary of acceptable arguments to `augment()` methods can be found at [the end of this article](#glossary).

-If a `data` argument is not specified, `augment` should try to reconstruct the original data as much as possible from the model object.
+If a data argument is not specified, `augment()` should try to reconstruct the original data as much as possible from the model object.
 This may not always be possible, and often it will not be possible to recover columns not used by the model.

 With this is mind, we can look back to our `trees_model` example.
 For one, the `model` element inside of the `trees_model` object will allow us to recover the original data: